-To test our predictions, we explored the effects of red squirrel population density (ind./ha) and of fluctuations in the size of the conifer seed-crop (MJ/ha) on variation in FGMs.
+To test our predictions, we explored the effects of red squirrel population density (ind./ha) and of fluctuations in the size of the conifer seedcrop (MJ/ha) on variation in FGMs.
 Since a possible trend in FGMs over time could be a confounding effect (Palme, 2019), we added Julian date as a continuous explanatory variable.
-Based on our earlier studies, we included sex, reproductive condition nested in sex (males: abdominal or scrotal testes; females: non-breeding, post-oestrus and pregnant, lactating; details in Santicchia et al., 2018), season (spring-summer or autumn) and daytime (sample collected in the morning or in the afternoon) as categorical explanatory variables, since, potentially, they can affect FGMs (Dantzer et al., 2016b; Santicchia et al., 2018).
-Scores from the second component of a principal component analysis (PCA) on squirrel body mass (g) and right hind foot length (mm) (calculated as average between each measure taken during adulthood) were used as a body condition variable (second component loadings: 0.707 body mass -0.707 foot length).
+Based on our earlier studies, we included sex, reproductive condition nested in sex (males: abdominal or scrotal testes; females: non-breeding, post-oestrus and pregnant, lactating; details in Santicchia et al., 2018), season (springsummer or autumn) and daytime (sample collected in the morning or in the afternoon) as categorical explanatory variables, since, potentially, they can affect FGMs (Dantzer et al., 2016b; Santicchia et al., 2018).
+Scores from the second component of a principal component analysis (PCA) on squirrel body mass (g) and right hind foot length (mm) (calculated as average between each measure taken during adulthood) were used as a body condition variable (second component loadings: 0.707 body mass - 0.707 foot length).
 Hence, for squirrels of the same size, heavier ones have a higher score than those that weigh less.
 Body condition, calculated at each capture, was included in the models as a continuous explanatory variable.
 We also considered first-order interactions of season with squirrel density and with food abundance, and a squirrel density by food abundance interaction to test for possible interactions between density and food in affecting FGMs.
 Squirrel identity nested in study site was added as a random effect to account for repeated measures of FGM for a given individual.
-We used a linear mixed model (LMM) with Gaussian error distribution and FGM (In transformed using the natural logarithm, ln of ng/g dry faeces) as dependent variable.
-We started from a saturated model including all the explanatory variables and interactions indicated above, and selected a minimal adequate model by a stepwise backward elimination of non-significant (p > 0.15) parameters.
+We used a linear mixed model (LMM) with Gaussian error distribution and FGM (In transformed using the natural logarithm, In of ng/g dry faeces) as dependent variable.
+We started from a saturated model including all the explanatory variables and interactions indicated above, and selected a minimal adequate model by a stepwise backward elimination of non-significant (p>0.15) parameters.
 To consider possible curvilinear effects of food abundance on FGMs, its second-order orthogonal polynomial effect was included in a second model.
-We then used the log-likelihood ratio test (LRT) to compare the fit of the full model with the polynomial term of food abundance with the fit of the same full model without the polynomial term.
+We then used the loglikelihood ratio test (LRT) to compare the fit of the full model with the polynomial term of food abundance with the fit of the same full model without the polynomial term.
 The same procedure was used for the final selected minimal model (Lewis et al., 2011; Romeo et al., 2020).
-In both cases, the model with the secondorder orthogonal polynomial effect of food abundance had the best fit (full model: LRT = 7.835; df = 3; P = 0.049; selected minimal model: LRT = 7.909; df = 2; P = 0.019), thus we only present these models in the results.
-All continuous explanatory variables, except body condition (already an index with mean = 0), were standardized ([x - mean]/SD) prior to analysis to reduce multicollinearity in the presence of a polynomial term (Zuur et al., 2010; Romeo et al., 2020).
-Unless otherwise specified, all values and parameter estimates are reported as mean $\pm$ SE.
-All the statistical analyses were performed in R 4.
-0. 5 (R Development Core Team 2021) using the function poly for orthogonal polynomial effects and lme4 package (version 1.
-1. 23; Bates et al., 2015).
+In both cases, the model with the second-order orthogonal polynomial effect of food abundance had the best fit (full model: LRT=7.835; df=3; p=0.049; selected minimal model: LRT=7.909; df=2; p=0.019), thus we only present these models in the results.
+All continuous explanatory variables, except body condition (already an index with mean=0), were standardized $(\frac{x-\text{mean}}{\text{sd}})$ prior to analysis to reduce multicollinearity in the presence of a polynomial term (Zuur et al., 2010; Romeo et al., 2020).